 Veronica Lopez, 360.428.6622 or email@example.com

-This project was supported by Victims of Crime Assistance funds awarded by the Office for Victims of Crime, US Department of Justice.
-Points of view in this document are those of the author and do not necessarily represent the official position or policies of the Office for Victims of Crime, US Department of Justice.
-Grant funds are administered by the Office of Crime Victims Advocacy, Community Services and Housing Division, Washington State Department of Commerce.
+This project was supported by Victims of Crime Assistance funds awarded by the Office for Victims of Crime, US Dept. of Justice.
+Points of view in this document are those of the author and do not necessarily represent the official position or policies of the Office for Victims of Crime, US Dept. of Justice.
+Grant funds are administered by the Office of Crime Victims Advocacy, Community Services and Housing Division, Washington State Dept. of Commerce.